Edwin Redslob

-Edwin Redslob (22 September 1884, Weimar – 24 January 1973, West Berlin) was a German art historian who served as Reichskunstwart under the Weimar Republic.
-Appointed in 1920, he was the only person to fulfil this role as the position was abolished following the Nazi seizure of power in 1933.
+Edwin Redslob (22 September 1884, Weimar – 24 January 1973, West Berlin) was a German art historian and art collector who served as Reichskunstwart under the Weimar Republic.
+Appointed in 1920, he held the position until it was abolished after the Nazis came to power in 1933.

 In 1912, he was appointed to run the Angermuseum in Erfurt where he remained until 1919.